-COTBC remains committed to taking action to address the what the report describes as widespread systemic racism against Indigenous people, including stereotyping, discrimination and prejudice.
+COTBC remains committed to taking action to address what the report describes as widespread systemic racism against Indigenous people, including stereotyping, discrimination and prejudice.
 For example, following the ceremony and signing of the Joint Statement of Apology and Commitments to Action, College staff and/or Board members have:

 - Both hosted and/or participated in multiple learning sessions and workshops to build knowledge and competencies to best undertake this work.